 In December 2014, Shaw received his Masters of Liberal Arts degree from TCU and was hired as equipment coordinator upon his graduation.
 He is a certified member of the Athletic Equipment Managers Association (AEMA) and serves on the District VII Board as District Treasurer.

-About: Vannessa Fulcher arrived to TCU in December 2015 as a graduate assistant equipment manager.
-She currently serves as the equipment manager for the volleyball, beach volleyball, soccer, and the swimming & diving teams.
+About: Ana Auger-Crossman arrived to TCU in June 2017 as equipment coordinator.
+She currently serves as the equipment manager for the volleyball, beach volleyball, soccer, and the swimming & diving programs.

-Fulcher comes to TCU after serving a stint as assistant equipment manager at Florida Atlantic.
-Prior to her time at FAU, Fulcher served as a graduate assistant equipment manager at Marshall, overseeing Olympic Sports.
-Prior to FAU, Fulcher was a student-manager for East Carolina football where she also earned her degree in Sport Studies.
+Ana comes to TCU after serving as Olympic sports equipment supervisor at Florida State.
+Prior to her time at FSU, Ana served as a graduate assistant equipment manager at TCU, overseeing Olympic Sports, while earning her Master's Degree in Liberal Arts.
+Ana was a student-manager for TCU football while she also earned her Bachelor's Degree in Movement Science.

-Originally from Mooresville, N.C., Fulcher is ecstatic to be working as a part of the TCU athletics staff.
-She is currently working toward her Master's degree in Liberal arts and is expected to graduate in December 2017.
+A Fort Worth native, Ana is excited to be at home and working with her alma mater.
+She is currently working toward her Master of Science in Sport Management from Florida State University and is expected to graduate in Spring 2018.
 She is a certified member of the Athletic Equipment Managers Association (AEMA).

 About: Cooper Sholder arrived to TCU in July 2015 as a graduate assistant equipment manager.
 He currently serves as the equipment manager for Baseball as well as various departments in TCU Athletics.